 East Midlands Vegan Festival

-For 6 years, from 2005 – 2009, Veggies and other vegan campaigners helped with the organising of the East Midlands’ Vegan Festival, which on most occasions welcomed 2000 or more members of the public to the Council House on Nottingham’s Old Market Square.
+For 6 years, from 2005 – 2009, Veggies and other vegan campaigners organised of the East Midlands’ Vegan Festival, which on most occasions welcomed 2000 or more members of the public to the Council House on Nottingham’s Old Market Square.

-As the Council House have refused to host future events, the Vegan Festival team is working on other projects, including regular Free Vegan Food Giveaways and associated cookery skillshares and the Vegan Beer Festival, as well as providing vegan catering and campaigning at many Veggies Events.
+Since 2010 the Vegan Festival team has been working on other projects, including regular Free Vegan Food Giveaways and associated cookery skillshares and the Vegan Beer Festival, as well as providing vegan catering and campaigning at many Veggies Events.

-We have had many enquiries from people from far and wide asking why we are not holding the East Midlands Vegan Festival (EMVF) at the Council House this year.
-From 2005 – 2009 the East Midlands’ Vegan Festival welcomed 2000 or more members of the public to the Council House on Nottingham’s Old Market Square on the 2nd Saturday in December.
+We had many enquiries from people from far and wide asking why were are not holding the East Midlands Vegan Festival (EMVF) at the Council House in 2010.
+From 2005 – 2009 the East Midlands’ Vegan Festival welcomed 2000 or more members of the public to the Council House on Nottingham’s Old Market Square.

 However the Council House have refused to host further EMVFs, so – in order to try and continue maintaining public engagement – Nottingham’s vegan campaigners pledged to hold 10 Vegan Free Food Give-Aways throughout the year instead, each aiming to reach 200 members of the public.